FilippoGurioli/test-2-code-llm/docs/architecture.md

 It provides insights on the following metrics:

-- generation success rates by model/strategy;
+- generation success rates by model/tests;
-- performance metrics;
+- time taken for generation;
-- token usage;
+- coverage;
-- error patterns.
+- test pass rates.

 ## Code Generation Engine

 It's the core of the application.
 It exploits an LLM to perform the code generation while dumping useful statistics during and at the end of the process.
-It is also responsible of handling retries.

 ## LLM Provider Interface